Polycarbonate (PC) Injection Moulding: Mastering the High-Performance Engineering Plastic

 • Film Types: PC, PET, or multilayer films

-• Challenges: Film handling, adhesion, optical clarity maintenance
+• Desafíos: Film handling, adhesion, optical clarity maintenance

 Microcellular Foam Moulding:

-• Considerations: Material handling, machine enclosures, personnel training
+• Consideraciones: Material handling, machine enclosures, personnel training

 11. Quality Control and Material Testing